 If you’re looking to buy a house in Maricopa County, Arizona, and you’re coming up short on your down payment, there’s help.
-The Home in Five Advantage Program offers a 5 percent grant (aka free money!) for down payment and closing costs.
+The Home in Five Advantage Program offers a 5 percent grant (aka free money!) for the down payment and closing costs.

-The program, which the Industrial Development Authority of the County of Maricopa and The Industrial Development Authority of the City of Phoenix kicked off in fall 2012, is aimed at low- and moderate-income families who obtain an FHA, VA, or USDA-RD loan.
+The program, which the Industrial Development Authority of the County of Maricopa and The Industrial Development Authority of the City of Phoenix kicked off in the fall of 2012, is aimed at low- and moderate-income families who obtain an FHA, VA, or USDA-RD loan.

 “This by far, in the past five years, has generated more business and leads for me than any other program of its kind,” Lisa Brown, branch manager of AmeriFirst Financial Inc. in Tempe, told the Phoenix Business Journal in a February article.

-Arizona Home in Five Qualifications
+Arizona Home in Five qualifications

 So far, so good.
 You don’t even have to be a first-time homebuyer to take advantage of this grant.
 However, there are a number of requirements you must meet in order to qualify for the program, including:

 - Your credit score has to be at least 640 and you can have no more than a 45 debt-to-income ratio.

 - You have to qualify under the normal loan guidelines.
 In other words, you have to make enough money and your credit has to pass muster.

 - You’re required to attend a homebuyer education course and prove you did so by showing the certificate earned at the end of the course.